 A dedicated audio video station plus a selection of original documents and objects complement the presentation.
 On display are personal and private memorabilia as well as awards, representing the recognition Kurt Masur received for his artistic achievements as well as for his international humanist commitments.

-Anne-Sophie Mutter to attend the official opening of the International Kurt Masur Institute in Leipzig this November
+Anne-Sophie Mutter to attend the official opening of the International Kurt Masur Institute in Leipzig November 2017

 The home of the foundation known as the International Kurt Masur Institute (IKMI) is to be officially opened at the Mendelssohn House in Leipzig with a major gala weekend from 3 to 5 November 2017.
 A wide-ranging programme of events has been organised.
 Prominent friends, colleagues, interpreters and scholars of Kurt Masur, all of international standing, will be sharing their views on the subject of Beethoven.
 Among those expected to attend are the violinist Anne-Sophie Mutter, the conductor Ken-David Masur, Dr. Michael Ladenburger (from the Beethoven House in Bonn) and musicologist Prof. Peter Gülke.
 Also on the timetable will be recitals by musicians from the Mendelssohn Orchestra Academy at the Gewandhaus, the Kurt Masur Orchestra Academy attached to the Dresden Philharmonic, and scholarship winners from the Anne-Sophie Mutter Foundation.
 The gala weekend will also feature readings of letters from the Masur estate, and an educational programme with pupils from the Kurt Masur School in Leipzig.
 The announcement was made on 5 April 2017 by Tomoko Masur (President of the IKMI) and Anna-Barbara Schmidt (Managing Director of the IKMI) at the public event announcing the opening of the Institute at the Mendelssohn House in Leipzig.